DavidSagalovitch/NotificationNotes/README.md

-An app to create notes in your notification drop down
+An app to create notes in your notification drawer,